Well done to all our children who have received a Reading Award this term- you are brilliant!

 Please scroll down to the very bottom of this page to find our Reading and Writing Curriculum Statements, Parent Home Support information and learn more about how English is taught across Key Stage 2.

-Welcome to our new parents and children!
 This page is designed to share all the wonderful English learning and experiences which our children have enjoyed so far this year.
 There is also practical information on how to support your child with reading and writing.

 Enjoying English Across the School!